bordeltabernacle/bordeltabernacle-hugo/content/post/2016/08/notes-on-linux-environment-variables.md

 ```

 Setting this only applies to the current shell session, it won't apply to any
-other terminal sessions I may start, so we have to `export` the variable.
+other terminal sessions, so we have to `export` the variable.
+Setting this
-Setting this overwrites the current value of the variable, which is not always
+overwrites the current value of the variable, which is not always what we want
-what we want to do.
-For instance we may need to add a new directory to the `PATH` variable, a list of all the directory locations the system will look in for commands.
-To append a new location we can do the following...
+to do.
+For instance we may need to add a new directory to the `PATH` variable,
+a list of all the directory locations the system will look for commands in.
+To
+append a new location we can do the following...

 ```bash
 ~ 13:55